mantevian/squid/README.md

   * `vc play <YouTube link> <voice channel name>` - plays a YouTube audio in a voice channel.

 ## Reference
+### Datapacks
+> random_dimensions
+* Generates a datapack consisting of multiple dimensions, each consisting of multiple unique biomes.
+* Arguments:
+  * `dim_count` - how many dimensions to generate,
+  * `biome_count` - how many biomes to generate in each dimension.

 ### Message trigger requirements
 > author_has_role
 * Passes if whoever sent a message has a specific role.